 Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
 The District maintains eight special revenue funds.
-The Recreation Fund, a major fund, is used to account for the proceeds derived from and the related costs incurred, in connection with the recreation programs offered by the District.
+The Recreation Fund, a major fund, is used to account for the proceeds derived from, and the related costs incurred, in connection with the recreation programs offered by the District.
 The Special Facilities Fund, also a major fund, is used to account for revenues and expenditures related to the programs that are not tax supported, including outdoor pools, indoor ice arena, gymnastics and recreation programming for adults, preschoolers and summer camps.

-Capital Projects Funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities.
-The District maintains one major capital projects fund.
+Capital Projects Funds are used to account for all financial resources to be used for the acquisition of capital assets by the District not specifically account for in other funds.
+The Capital Projects Fund is treated as a major fund by the District.